Advocating for stronger, more effectively enforced accountability measures for Canada’s big banks and other financial institutions

 The Opportunity

-While millions of Canadians and hundreds of thousands of small businesses were suffering from the coronavirus crisis, Canada’s Big 6 Banks gouged out record profits of more than $46 billion in 2019 and more than $41 billion in 2020 and more than $57 billion in 2021!
+While millions of Canadians and hundreds of thousands of small businesses were suffering, Canada’s Big 6 Banks gouged out record profits of $61 billion in 2022 and more than $58 billion in 2023!

 Canada’s Big Banks make among the highest profits of any banks in the world because the federal government has protected them from competition and bailed them out and given them many favours over the past 50 years.
-The Big Banks have reaped their record profits every year for the past 10 years in part by:
+The Big Banks have reaped their record profits almost every year since 2010 in part by:

 - firing thousands of people;